 How do I enforce my strata order?

-You can only file a CRT strata order with either court if one of the following applies:
+For strata decisions where the Dispute Notice was issued before December 31, 2018 you can only file a CRT strata order with either court if one of the following applies:

 - It is an approved draft consent resolution order.